davish/davi.sh/src/content/blog/2024/01/nix-darwin.md

 I recommend using the [Determinate Systems](https://determinate.systems/posts/graphical-nix-installer) Nix installer.
-They have a [command-line utility](https://github.com/DeterminateSystems/nix-installer) and also recently came out with a [graphical installer](https://determinate.systems/posts/graphical-nix-installer) if you prefer that.
+They have a [command-line utility](https://github.com/DeterminateSystems/nix-installer) and also recently came out with a [graphical installer](https://determinate.systems/posts/graphical-nix-installer) if you'd prefer that.

 ## Setting up `nix-darwin`
-[`nix-darwin`](https://github.com/LnL7/nix-darwin) is a Nix library that exposes lots of configuration options for macOS.
+[`nix-darwin`](https://github.com/LnL7/nix-darwin) is a Nix library that makes it easy to configure macOS through Nix.

 Nix is a programming language, and Nix configurations are programs.
 All programs need an entrypoint, we'll be using a flake[^1] to provide the entrypoint to our configuration.